btroncone/learn-rxjs/README.md

 ## Introductory Resources

 New to RxJS and reactive programming?
-In addition to the content found on this site, these excellent articles and videos will help jump start your learning experience!
+In addition to the content found on this site, these excellent resources will help jump start your learning experience!

 #### Conferences